rm-hull/yalix/README.md

 ### Current Status

-This project is the culmination of about a weeks worth of hacking, but so far presents a plausible implementation that can be used for experimentiion.
+This project is the culmination of a couple of weeks worth of hacking, but so far presents a plausible implementation that can be used for experimentiion.
 There are many missing features and many (probably) hidden bugs.